-Figure 7 and 8 show the Deadline Satisfaction Ratio (DSR) as returned by sched\test\app on vanilla KVM, KairosVM and Nitro for different levels of utilization (25, 50, 75 and 100).
+Figure 8 and 9 show the Deadline Satisfaction Ratio (DSR) as returned by sched_test_app on vanilla KVM, KairosVM and Nitro for different utilizations (25, 50, 75 and 100).
 The graphs refer to deadline misses by comparing physical times.
 When virtual times are compared instead, we had mostly no misses.
 This is because the relative time in the virtual machine is not incremented while syscalls are being trapped.
-Figure 7 shows that the DSR for KairosVM and when no introspection is active are almost similar.
+Figure 8 shows that the DSR for KairosVM and when no introspection is active are almost similar.
 On the other hand, the DSR for Nitro is at most 5% lower, especially when the utilization increases.
 This illustrates the fact that Nitro adds latencies that prevent the completion of the real-time tasks before their deadline.
 As KairosVM only traps syscalls related to real-time scheduling, the latencies are much lower and the difference between the KairosVM and the no introspection configuration is negligible.
-The same trends can be observed for the experiment with Bonnie++, in Figure 8, where Nitro never performs better than KairosVM and the configuration with no introspection.
+The same trends can be observed for the experiment with Bonnie++, in Figure 9, where Nitro never performs better than KairosVM and the configuration with no introspection.

 Table I shows Bonnie++'s overall number of syscalls and the number of write syscalls done during each experimental run for different configurations.
-We report numbers for the two higher values of utilization that highlight the decrease in general purpose activities, lower utilization values would add no insight.
-Results show that the number of syscalls for
+We report numbers for the two higher values of utilization that highlight the decrease in general purpose activities, lower utilization values would